Eileen Percy

-Eileen Percy (August 1902 – 29 July 1973) was an Irish-born American actress of the silent era.
+Eileen Percy (21 August 1902 – 29 July 1973) was an Irish-born American actress of the silent era.
 She appeared in more than 60 films between 1917 and 1933.

 Biography

 Born in Belfast in August 1902, Percy lived in Brooklyn, New York, briefly in 1903 before returning to Belfast.
-She came back to Brooklyn at age nine, entering a convent there.
+She came back to Brooklyn at age nine, attending a convent school there.
 After graduating from the convent, she became a model for artists, including Charles Dana Gibson.
 Some of the pictures for which she posed were used for magazine covers.

 After her film career ended, Percy became a staff correspondent for the Pittsburgh Post-Gazette.

 In 1919, Percy married Ulrich Busch.
 They divorced in 1930.
 Her second husband from 1936 was songwriter Harry Ruby.

 She died in Los Angeles, California, in 1973.
 Her remains are buried at Chapel of the Pines Crematory.

 She was portrayed by Arlene Dahl in Three Little Words (1950).